i8degrees/redstone-university/src/Part-I--Foundations/02_Boolean-Algebra/draft.md

 ##### Operator 1: NOT (The Inverter)

-> **Key Takeaway:** The NOT gate flips a signal—turning ON to OFF, or 1 to 0.
+> **Key Takeaway:** The NOT gate flips a signal, turning ON to OFF, or 1 to 0.
 It’s the simplest way to create “opposite” logic in a circuit.

 > **NOTE:** Insert Minecraft screenshot and CircuitVerse diagram for NOT gate here.